Miles' Legion

 Miles' Legion was a unit of the Confederate Army during the American Civil War.
-It was commanded by Col. William R. Miles.
+It was commanded by Colonel William R. Miles.
 The unit was officially named the 32nd Louisiana Infantry Regiment but it was never referred to by that name.
 The legion fought at the Battle of Plains Store and the Siege of Port Hudson.
 Captured at Port Hudson, the men were paroled, and the legion was declared exchanged in fall 1863.
 Many of the exchanged men never returned to duty.
 Those who did return joined Gober's Mounted Infantry Regiment or the 15th Louisiana Sharpshooter Battalion.

 Organization

 Miles' Legion was formed at Camp Moore in April 1862.
 Though designated as the 32nd Regiment, Louisiana Volunteers, it never used the specified name.

 Unlike most Civil War formations, it was a combined arms force composed of more than one type of unit.
 In this particular case, it was organized as a battalion of seven infantry companies and another of five companies of cavalry at Port Hudson, Louisiana, in the early summer of 1862 under the command of Colonel William R. Miles.

 The infantrymen were recruited from Livingston, Orleans and Tangipahoa Parishes.
 The cavalry drew its ranks from East Baton Rouge, East Feliciana, and St. Tammany Parishes.

 In April 1862, a "William Bradley" joined Company G at Natchez, Mississippi; the soldier was discharged in June when it was discovered that Bradley was a woman.